 Camerfirma may use name restrictions (using the "name constraints" certificate extension) in Subordinate CA certificates issued to third parties so that only the set of certificates allowed in this extension can be issued by the Subordinate CA.

 7.1.6 Certification Policy object identifier

-All certificates have a policy identifier that starts from the base 1.3.6.1.4.1.17326.
+All Camerfirma's certificates has a policy identifier that starts from the base 1.3.6.1.4.1.17326.